RYTESCompany/rytesstyleguide/typography.md

 Be precise when writing a time.
 Noon and Midnight are OK.

 Include the timezone when communicating a time.
-This can take the form of "your local time" - for example, "Let's schedule the meeting for 3pm Mountain time".
+For example: "Let's meet at 3pm Eastern Time, OK?"
+Schedule meetings for Eastern time unless there's a good reason not to.

 ## Phone numbers